cakephp/docs/fr/development/routing.rst

 .. php:staticmethod:: url($url = null, $full = false)

-    :param mixed $url: Cake-relative URL, like "/products/edit/92" or "/presidents/elect/4" or a :term:`routing array`
+    :param mixed $url: Cake-relative URL, like "/products/edit/92" or "/presidents/elect/4" or a :term:`tableau routing`
     :param mixed $full: If (bool) true, the full base URL will be prepended to the result.
 If an array accepts the following keys